What are jackfruit and all you need to know about cooking with it

 Why You Should Be Eating Jackfruit

-It has become a popular ingredient among vegetarians and vegans, and it’s clear to see why.
+It has become a popular ingredient among vegetarians and vegans, and it’s clear why.
 It is packed full of vitamins, minerals and antioxidants.

-Additional studies have even suggested that jackfruit has several properties that may help with blood sugar management!
+Additional studies have even suggested that jackfruit has several properties that may help manage blood sugar!
 The texture is great for replacing pulled meats in dishes such as pulled ‘pork’ and shredded ‘duck’; as well as chunkier meaty dishes like stews and curries.

-This BBQ Pulled Jackfruit is delicious, recipe here, an amazing alternative to pulled pork.
+This BBQ Pulled Jackfruit is a delicious recipe, an amazing alternative to pulled pork.